Tokyo | てんぷら 近藤 Tempura Kondo

 Kondo is a 2-Michelin-starred Tempura restaurant in Ginza.
-The restaurant locates on 9F Of Sakaguchi Building, it can holds up to 14-15 guests at a time.The owner-chef Fumio Kondo travels over the country for the best seasonal ingredients, he stands behind the bar battering and frying every working day.
+The restaurant locates on 9F Of Sakaguchi Building, it can serve up to 14-15 guests at a time.The owner-chef Fumio Kondo travels over the country for the best seasonal ingredients, he stands behind the bar battering and frying every working day.
 Kondo uses the best light sesame oil to fry staple ingredients such as prawns, fish and vegetables.

 Visited: May.15.2015 Dinner